-Almost since this series began, I’ve been writing about things that writers, especially new ones, have trouble with.
-This post is the last of that string.
+Almost since this series began, I’ve been discussing things writers, especially new ones, have trouble with.
+This article is the last of that string.
 Next time I’ll begin a short series on how critiquers should respond to things a writer did well.
-Positive critiques are at least as important as corrective ones, so that’s a set of subjects we can’t and shouldn’t avoid.
+Positive critiques are at least as important as corrective ones, so that’s a set of subjects we shouldn’t avoid.

-Formatting a manuscript is a simple and almost purely mechanical process, yet it’s one new writers may not have had any training on, or they were trained on formats that aren’t appropriate for fiction manuscripts.
+Formatting a manuscript is a simple and almost purely mechanical process, yet it’s one new writers may not have had any training on, or they may have been trained on formats that aren’t appropriate for fiction manuscripts.

-This might seem like a minor point, yet if an author intends to follow the traditional publishing route and submit their work to literary agents or directly to publishing house ...Read More
+This might seem like a minor point, yet if an author intends to follow the traditional publishing route and submit their work to literary agents or directly to publishing house editors, an impr...Read More